MiltonGreat/Climate-Change-FAQ/README.md

 The dataset was designed to build a chatbot that can provide meaningful discussions about climate change.
 Each entry contains:

-- Source: URL or origin of the FAQ.f
+- Source: URL or origin of the FAQ.
 - faq: The question or answer related to climate change.
 - text_type: A tag indicating whether the entry is a question (q) or an answer (a).